Harold Williams (linguist): Down and out in Fleet Street

 On his return from Russia he taught himself Japanese, Old Irish, Tagalog, Hungarian, Czech, Coptic, Egyptian, Hittite, Albanian, Basque and Chinese.
 He mastered the Cuneiform inscriptions and a book of 12,000 Chinese Mandarin characters.

-Back in London Williams felt underemployed and despondent.
+Back in London, Williams felt underemployed and despondent.
 Despite the fact that he had witnessed first-hand two wars, three civil wars and revolutions, and was applauded as one of the great journalists of his age, he now found himself jobless.

 Foreign editor for The Times

 In 1921 his luck changed.
 The editor of The Times, Wickham Steed (who himself spoke several languages), offered Williams a position as a lead writer.
 In May 1922, he was appointed foreign editor (or as The Times would phrase it, 'Director of the Foreign Department').
 Although his interest in Russia never waned, in this influential position he was now responsible for interpreting and passing judgement on political events all over the world for the pre-eminent newspaper of the time.
 As always, he was outspoken on issues that he believed were morally right, commenting on European affairs, but also those in Asia, China, the United States, Japan, India and the Commonwealth.
 The impetus of his leader articles always gestured towards a desire to preserve peace through the creation of European security.
-Aspiring towards "moral disarmament" he did much to promote and bring to a gratifying conclusion the Treaty of Locarno of December 1925.
+Aspiring towards "moral disarmament", he did much to promote the Treaty of Locarno of December 1925.

 Typically, he used his knowledge as a tool of diplomacy and was able to talk to every delegate of the League of Nations in their own language.
 Williams held the position of foreign editor for six years before his untimely death in 1928.
 He had been unwell, but was about to go to Egypt on an assignment for The Times, when he collapsed.
 He had blood transfusions and seemed to rally, but died on 18 November 1928, after taking the sacraments of the Russian Orthodox Church the night before.